mcspronko/php-developer-path/README.md

 # PHP Developer Path

-This repository contains a areas and ideas to become a professional PHP developer.
+This repository contains a list of topics to become a professional PHP developer.

 ## Introduction
 1. What is PHP